-Living with a terminal illness such as cancer, dementia, or heart disease is extraordinarily challenging, both for the patient and their loved ones.
-If you or someone you love has been diagnosed with a terminal illness, you should know that there are caretaker professionals who can make life at home more comfortable:
+PCAs, CNAs, and HHAs are all caretaker professionals who can be vital when caring for patients living with a terminal illness such as cancer, dementia, or heart disease.
+If you or someone you love has been diagnosed with a terminal illness, you should know that these options are available to make life at home more comfortable.

-• Personal care aides (PCA) provide ill patients with the assistance and relief they need to live comfortably in their home.
+- Personal care aides (PCA) provide ill patients and caregivers with the assistance and relief they need to live comfortably in their home.

 While each profession has distinct training requirements, choosing the right home care provider for you or your loved one can be confusing.
-Read on to learn more about the differences among home care providers so that you can secure the appropriate level of care.
+Read on to learn more about the differences among home care providers so that you can determine whether a PCA, HHA, or CNA offers the correct level of care for your situation.

 What is a PCA (Personal Care Aide)?